 The contractor’s requirement to complete the project

-State that the contractor must complete the project to fulfill the contract.
+State that the contractor must complete the project to fulfil the contract.
 This means that if for some reason the contractor does not complete the project, you will have a legal document to point to so you can deny payment.

 The other party’s status as a contractor, opposed to an employee